 _____2.* Teach someone how to do a skill from this badge or teach some knowledge about this badge to someone.
 You can teach kids, your spouse, seniors, anyone, just as long as you are sharing your new found knowledge.
 If for some reason you cannot teach what you have learned to someone else, you may choose an additional 2 optional requirements instead.

 _____4. A bandana can be used for a variety of first aid purposes.
 Demonstrate how to use a bandana as a sling, to stop bleeding, to cool off an over heated person, or to stabilize a twisted ankle.

 _____5. Explain when and why an injured person should not be moved.
 If an injured person must be moved describe how you would decide the best method.
 Demonstrate (with a “victim” weighing less than you) a chair carry, a two-man carry, and how to improvise a stretcher.

 _____6. Create an emergency phone list to post near your phone.
 Make sure to include the local fire and police department, the poison control center, and your personal physician

 _____7. Look into a career where first aid is important.
 Ideas might include teachers, lifeguards, police, fire fighters, EMT, or day care provider.
 What first aid training is required for their job?
 What types of injuries/illnesses are most common in that profession?

-_____8. Level 3 & up only: Create a first aid safety booklet for Preschool and Otters.
+_____8. Level 3 & Up only: Create a first aid safety booklet for Preschool and Level 1.
 It can be a coloring book, activity, book or children story, but make sure it includes basic first aid procedures and important telephone numbers.

 _____9. Take a first aid certification course.